slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"I don’t know any longer whether I’m living or remembering."
 -- Albert Camus [1913]*

+> *"Memory is never a precise duplicate of the original; instead, it is a continuing act of creation."
+-- Rosalind Cartwright [1922]*

+> *"You forget what you want to remember, and you remember what you want to forget."
+-- Cormac McCarthy [1933]*

+> *"The worst part of holding the memories is not the pain.
+It’s the loneliness of it.
+Memories need to be shared."
+-- Lois Lowry [1937]*

 > *"He’d wasted most of his life thinking he’d wasted most of his life."
 -- David Foster Wallace [1962]*